Spotted lanternfly: Life cycle

 Testing has been done to determine how overwintering affects the eggs of this species.
 The highest temperature that will still kill eggs was estimated by South Korean researchers to be between −12.7 and −3.4 C on the basis of mean daily temperatures during their winter of 2009–2010.
 This estimate contrasts with eggs having survived the much colder winter 2013–2014 temperatures in Pennsylvania, United States.
 Another study done at Rutgers University suggested that -25 C is about the temperature at which no eggs are hatched, while -15 C still had limited hatching, depending upon how long they were chilled and where they were kept.

 Distribution

 Native range

-The spotted lanternfly is native to subtropical regions of Southeast Asia.
+The spotted lanternfly is native to China and subtropical regions of Southeast Asia.
 Fossil evidence indicates L. delicatula evolved between 55 and 51.6 myr, during the Ypresian Era.
 Phylogenomic analysis has shown that L. delicatula originally evolved in southwest China, eventually diverging into six phylogeographic lineages.
 One of these lineages then moved northward, following the Yangtze River during the late Pleistocene Era.

 In the 1930s, L. delicatula was known to inhabit the Northern Provinces of Shanxi, Shandong and Hebei.
 Since then, it has expanded its range to include Anhui, Beijing, Guangdong, Henan, Jiangsu, Sichuan, Yunnan and Zhejiang.
 In traditional Chinese medicine, the spotted lanternfly is believed to be poisonous, and has been used since the 1100s for topical relief from swelling.
 L. delicatula has also been reported in Taiwan, Vietnam, and India, but ongoing research has yet to conclude whether the species is native to these regions.